Ockley to Warnham walk

 - Coming out of the pub after lunch, turn left back down the road.
 In 60 metres you pass a turning on the right to Ewhurst.
 In 120 metres further on, you pass a dead-end turning on your left called Oakfields.
 60 metres beyond that, turn left , following signs to Oakwood Hill, Ockley and Dorking.
 You pass a house on your right-hand side called Charles Copse.

 - In 400 metres you come to Rosehill Cottage on your right-hand side.
-Just beyond this, on the right hand side of the road, there is a public bridleway sign pointing to the right.
-Turn right off the road, along a car-wide gravel track, your direction 200°.
-In 25 metres go through a wooden swing gate to the left of a wooden fieldgate into Rosehill Farm.
-Keep ahead, passing through the farmyard and then along the left-hand edge of a field, on a grassy path with woodland to your left.
+Just beyond this, there is a public bridleway sign pointing to the right.
+Turn right off the road, and follow the bridleway which takes you to the left of Rosehill Farm's buildings on a broad earthen track Note [!] the original route took you through a wooden swing gate to the left of a wooden fieldgate then on through a scruffy farmyard: if the bridleway track is overgrown, revert to the route through the farmyard.
+Otherwise, in 90 metres along the bridleway track, the way peters out, and you swing right, then left to join the original path, now on a grassy way, along the left-hand edge of a field, with woodland to your left.

 - In 300 metres, on the far side of the field, you go through a gap in the hedgerow into the next field.
 Walk straight ahead along the edge of this field, with the wood on your left, direction as before.
 In 250 metres you come to the corner of the field, by a three-armed footpath sign.
 Follow the yellow arrows, along the barbed-wire fence on your right-hand side, keeping ahead, with the edge of the wood on your left.
 This narrow path is often overgrown and you should take care as there is a ditch close to its left edge, waiting to catch your ankle.

-- In 150 metres you come out from this overgrown path into an open field on the edge of the wood and here your way ahead depends on where the farmer has set his electric fences.
-Your target is a stile and small bridge some 90 metres away, over to your half-left.
-To get there either cross two stiles over electric fences ahead of you, and then turn left to head down the grassy strip between elecric fences to the stile and small bridge, or turn left down the field to a stile in its bottom corner (you may have to squeeze past a parked trailer to reach it ), cross the stile and head towards the stile and small bridge, some 40 metres away.
-Once over it, keep ahead, uphill, over a large field, on a bearing of 135° with a mesh fence on your left, heading to the right of a copse.
+- In 150 metres you come out from this overgrown path into an open field on the edge of the wood and here your way ahead depends on where the farmer has set his electric stock control fences.
+Your target is a stile and small bridge some 90 metres away, over to your half-left, and slightly below you.
+To get there (April 2022) keep ahead and make for the stile ahead of you in a section of electric control fencing.
+Cross this stile and bear half left and slightly downhill towards the stile and small bridge.
+Go over the bridge and cross the stile, then turn right then left to head uphill, over a large field, on a bearing of 135° with a mesh fence on your left, heading to the right of a copse.

-- In 300 metres, following a clear path through the trees, you come to another two-armed signpost.
-Follow the public footpath, going slightly round to the right.
+- Head downhill through the wood on a path with an uneven footbed.
+In season you have a good display of bluebells on either side of the path.
+Some 300 metres down this path, you come to a wooden footpost where the path bears slightly to the right.
 35 metres further on, look out for the three-armed public footpath signpost on your left-hand side.
-Go to it and follow its direction due east to go over a stile in 30 metres.
-Walk straight ahead, your direction due east, with a field fence on your left-hand side, along the top of a bank and out into a field.
+Go to it and turn left , due east, to go over a stile in 30 metres.
+Walk straight ahead, your direction still due east, with a field fence on your left-hand side, along the top of a bank, with oak trees to your right.
+In 170 metres you come out into a grassy field.
+Keep ahead along its left-hand edge.

-- Once at this three-armed footpath sign, go through a metal fieldgate.
-Follow the sign for the public bridleway, going straight ahead, your direction 100° initially.
+- In 200 metres pass through this fieldgate with a three-armed footpath sign to its left.
+Bear right and head down a public bridleway, your direction 100° initially, with treeline on both sides.
 In 150 metres you pass metal fieldgates on both sides of the path and continue straight on down the hill.
 125 metres further on, cross over a wooden bridge with handrails over North River.
 On the other side of the bridge, do not go through the gate ahead but turn right along the riverbank, following the direction of the public bridleway sign.
 In 60 metres cross over a stone bridge with wooden railings going over a stream and continue straight on uphill up the path on the other side, in a light woodland strip.

 - 200 metres beyond the tower, the road curves sharply around to the left.
 Ignore the first way off to the right (a track between wooden posts) but just beyond it you turn right off the road, following a bridleway sign on the corner, going straight ahead, due south.
 Follow the path to the left of the bridleway, making its way through the trees, beside railings along the left-hand edge of the wood (or in non-muddy conditions just walk up the bridleway).